Many of Dr. Beechick’s ideas when it comes to writing are are summarized in her book, How to Write Clearly: The Meaning Approach.

 What if writing, in particular, was actually very simple?
 What if the key was — much as we learn to walk by walking, or we learn to talk by talking, or learn to read by reading — simply to learn to write by writing?

 Those familiar with Dr. Ruth Beechick will be quite familiar with this phrase and the natural method of learning to write it connotes.
-Many of Dr. Beechick’s ideas in this area are summarized in her book, How to Write Clearly: The Meaning Approach.

 A long history of research has shown that grammar is not the route to good writing.
 The reverse order is more realistic: students should first learn to write acceptably and then study grammar.
 They can understand it then, and it will provide the vocabulary needed for reading and for discussing grammar and writing.
 That can begin in the teen years.
 Before that, students learn a lot of grammar, anyway, but by the meaning approach used in this book.
 They, of course, must learn the mechanics of punctuation, capitalization, and spelling as they write throughout the elementary school years.